AandJ/ROCO222/journal.md

 # Monday 25th of September
-##What is Markdown
+## What is Markdown
 Markdown is a lightweight markup language, it is a text to HTML conversion tool which makes code easeir to read and understand.

-Markdown syntax
+## Markdown syntax
-# Heading

-## Sub-heading
+#-Heading

+##-Sub-heading

-### Another deeper heading
+###-Another deeper heading

-Paragraphs are separated
-by a blank line.

 Two spaces at the end of a line leave a
 line break.

 Text attributes _italic_, *italic*, __bold__, **bold**, `monospace`.

 To begin i learnt the basic syntax for a markdown document which i have used to format this page, i then using the terminal entered some basic commands to figure out what they do.

 ## Commands.
 _LS_ - lists the contents of the current directory